ChristinaLK/lake-mendota-ice/data/README.md

 replaced by a duplicate of the previous row.
 Similarly, the date formats were manually confirmed to be consistent.
 This data is in the `ice-raw.csv` file.

+The raw data is reformatted to have more consistent and computer-friendly data formats, as well as a recalculated ice-on duration via the `clean-data-dates.py` file, producing `ice-dates.csv`.